vinibali/kingston_fw_updater/README.md

 # kingston_fw_updater
 Kingston Firmware Updater Revision 2_0_5_build_010

+Kingston's utility to update SSD firware on Sandforce based drives, created by James Huey.
 Binary is from the Tinycore based V300 ISO updater(CD_V300_603.iso), the firmwares are coming from Kingston's official updaters.
 According to the ISO updater, both bin and firmware directories (hardcoded to the binary as well) are stored under the /custom .

 FW version and product chart: